Frequently Bought Together

 Next Steps

-The product couldn't go to the product review yet it's still discovery stage!
-In the meantime, the next steps should be to conduct more usability testing to improve the concept and design.
-Also, collaborate with developers in implementing designs and other teams for building cohesive design.
+The product has not yet reached the review stage and is still in the discovery phase.
+In the meantime, the next steps should include conducting additional usability testing to refine both the concept and the design.
+Collaboration with developers and other teams is essential to ensure a cohesive implementation of the design.